Information regarding time and location for written exams can be found in the Student portal.

 Register for the exam

 You must register to be eligible to take an exam (excluding take-home exams), even a re-sit.
-You register via the Student Portal no later than two weeks prior to the exam date.
+You register via the Student Portal no later than twelve days prior to the exam date.
 When you register, you will receive an anonymous code that is to be written on your exam.

 If you have not registered for an exam, you will not be permitted to take it.